top of page

 MrsP: Will you be long visiting us, my Lord?

-B: Unfortunately, no - I have but returned to collect copies of my poesy - my Cambridge acquaintance also do not believe I am a published author! (sneers) - the blackguards! (a plate of buttery crumpets is shoved under B's nose) - no, thank you Mrs. P - crumpets are proscribed in the very entirety of their being
+B: Unfortunately, no - I have but returned to collect copies of my poesy - my Cambridge acquaintance also do not believe I am a published author, the blackguards! (a plate of buttery crumpets is shoved under B’s nose) - no, thank you Mrs. P - crumpets are proscribed in the very entirety of their being

-E: Nothing a strong dose of Pearson's Remedy can't fix, Mrs. Byron (E and B roar their heads off)
+E: There’s no infection a strong dose of Pearson’s Inflammation Restoration can’t cure, Mrs. Byron (E and B roar their heads off)

-Boatswain jumps on CB and bites crumpet, Savage challenges the sewing basket, Thunder is swinging off the curtains, Fanny worries E's ankles
+Boatswain jumps on CB and steals crumpet, Savage challenges the sewing basket, Thunder is swinging off the curtains, Fanny worries E’s ankles

-B: Down!!! (dogs whimper) - Out!! wait on the green and think on behaving so ill in the future!
+B: Down ye uncivil beasts!!! (dogs whimper) - Out!! - wait on the green and think on behaving so ill in the future!

 Dogs mope to green